gidebus/word_sequence_counter/README.md

 There are 3 main ways to run the program through the CLI while in the program directory.
 Please keep in mind that file path will vary depending on where you are calling the file and its inputs from:

-1. Run it with one or more file arguments.
+1. Run it with one or more file arguments:
 ```
-ruby ./lib/word_sequence_counter.rb some_txt_file.txt another_txt_file.txt
+ruby ./bin/starter some_txt_file.txt another_txt_file.txt
 ```

-2. Pipe the file into the program
+2. Pipe the file into the program:
 ```
-ruby ./lib/word_sequence_counter.rb < some_txt_file.txt
+ruby ./bin/starter < some_txt_file.txt
 ```

-3. cat into the program
+3. `cat` into the program:
 ```
-cat ./text_files/moby-dick.txt | ruby ./lib/word_sequence_counter.rb
+cat ./text_files/moby-dick.txt | ruby ./bin/starter
 ```

 ## Running Tests

   Tests are written in `RSPEC` to run them run the following command from the main program directory:
-  `rsec`
+  `rpsec`

   or the following for individual test suites:
   `rspec spec/some_spec.rb`